Ackson507/Time-series-analysis-Macroeconomic-Data-/README.md

 📌 Introdcution and Objectives of the Project.

 Inflation is a key macroeconomic indicator that directly impacts economic stability, business operations, and financial decision-making.
 In this project, we analyze Zambia’s inflation rate using time-series techniques to uncover trends, seasonality, and irregularities.
-The goal in this project is to forecast future inflation rates and evaluate economic impact , particularly for Small and Medium Enterprises (SMEs) borowing capacity and influence with other macroeconomic indicators.
+The goal of this project is to forecast future inflation rates and evaluate economic impact, particularly for Small and Medium Enterprises (SMEs) borrowing capacity and influence with other macroeconomic indicators.
 To carry out this we use entirely utilize Eviews as our statistical software for Statistical analysis and visualization.

 1️⃣   Explore and visualize trends in a key macroeconomic variable (Inflation Rate).

 - What is inflation 💡??
 Inflation refers to the general increase in the price of goods and services over time, leading to a decline in the purchasing power of money.
 It is typically measured by the Consumer Price Index (CPI).
-The causes of inflation are quite a number such as Demand-pull inflation, cost-push inflation, monetary expansion, and its effect is higher cost of living, reduced purchasing power, increased borrowing costs.
-In zambia, inflation is measure at National and provincial level, we will look at Total, Non-Food and Food Inflation from January 2011 upto January 2025.
+The causes of inflation are quite a number such as Demand-pull inflation, cost-push inflation, and monetary expansion, and its effect is higher cost of living, reduced purchasing power, and increased borrowing costs.
+In Zambia, inflation is measured at the National and provincial level, we will look at Total, Non-Food, and Food Inflation from January 2011 up to January 2025.

-Let us visualize these trends and cary out descriptive statistics for all three inflation categories.
-Data is already in foreign file [xlsv] we need to import in Eview to begin the analysis.
+Let us visualize these trends and carry out descriptive statistics for all three inflation categories.
+Data is already in a foreign file [xlsv] we need to import it into Eview to begin the analysis.

 ![trend](https://github.com/user-attachments/assets/7c044b4c-b2ac-4b1c-baa4-6a3a23032b14)

 2️⃣ Insights from the Trend.

-- Seasonlity
+- Seasonality: In 2015 4th quarter to 2017 first quarter is a season of interest to study what transpired and what intervention was made.
+During this period, we had a sudden surge increase in the inflation rate spiked as high as 22.9% and reverted to normal within this period.

-- Trend
+- Trend:  It is observable to see that during the period of 2011 4th quarter to 2015 3rd quarter, we had a constant rate of overall inflation ranging within the Bank of Zambia target of 6-8%.

 3️⃣ Testing for stationarity using Unit Root Test
 Many economic and financial time series (e.g., inflation, GDP, stock prices) are non-stationary because they exhibit trends, seasonality, or other time-dependent structures.
 Non-stationary data can lead to
 Spurious Regression.
 A time series is stationary if its statistical properties (mean, variance, and autocorrelation) remain constant over time, this is a key assumption in many time series models (e.g., ARIMA, VAR) because: